 Turkey to begin mass production of domestic car in 2022

-Turkey last month unveiled the first prototypes of a series of locally made cars to be assembled with an investment of 22 billion liras ($3.7 billion).
+Turkey unveiled the first prototypes of a series of locally-made cars to be assembled with an investment of 22 billion liras ($3.7 billion) in December.

 The first car to be produced will be a C-class SUV, according to information the website of the Automobile Joint Venture Group (TOGG), who has taken on the project.
 It has been designed by Italy’s Pininfarina.

-Turkey will guarantee the purchase of 30,000 units of the landmark vehicle by 2035, the minister said.
+Turkey will guarantee the purchase of 30,000 units of the landmark vehicle by 2035, according to the country's industry and technology ministry.